anarinya/react-native-firebase-auth/README.md

 # react-native-firebase-auth

 ## Description
-Super mega basic implementation of react native firebase authentication, with the ability to log in, log out, and sign up.
+Super mega basic authentication through React Native and Firebase, with the ability to log in, log out, and sign up.

 ## Setup
 TBD